 For assistance with activities on Moloka'i, including hiking, biking, fishing, whale watching excursions, or kayaking trips, contact our Concierge Desk at 1.808.660.3377.
 For more information on local tours, visit here.

 Scuba dive amongst the immaculate waters of Hawaii's only barrier reef, located along the entire south side of the island.
 Spend an idyllic afternoon in a kaleidoscope of colorful sea life, communing with the flora and fauna of the underwater world.
-Scuba and snorkeling gear may be rented by contacting the front desk in the hotel lobby, 808.660.3408.

 Whale watching is easily enjoyed in Moloka'i from the many beaches, or during a boat tour in Kaunakakai Harbor.
 The season for this popular Hawaiian activity is December through April.
-Located within the National Humpback Whale Sanctuary, the waters off Moloka'i have the most dense population of whales in the Hawaiian Islands during the winter months.
+Located within the National Humpback Whale Sanctuary, the waters off of Moloka'i have the most dense population of whales in the Hawaiian Islands during the winter months.
 Be sure to keep alert for dolphins and sea turtles too!